Interim government of Muhammad Yunus: Accusations of suppressing free press

+Media freedom particularly faced severe pressure in Bangladesh over the year since the July Uprising, with hundreds of journalists arrested on "politically motivated" and dubious charges, many arbitrarily detained, and a government that, according to her, continued a pattern of impunity, allowing hate speech and smear campaigns to persist unchecked.

 Allegations of special privileges and favouritism

-The government has been accused for giving special privileges and facilities to Grameen family of organisations, including speedy approval of Grameen University, Grameen Employment's manpower export licence and Grameen Telecom's digital wallet.
+The government has been accused of giving special privileges and facilities to Grameen family of organisations, including speedy approval of Grameen University, Grameen Employment's manpower export licence and Grameen Telecom's digital wallet.
 Also, Grameen Bank's government stake was lowered from 25% to 10% and its five-year tax exemption was reinstated.
 Apart from this, the cases against Yunus were also dismissed without completing the trial proceedings soon after he became the Chief Adviser.

 The Ministry of Foreign Affairs under the interim government led by Yunus has come under increasing scrutiny over allegations of favoritism, politicization, and internal rivalries in diplomatic appointments.
 Critics point to smear campaigns, delays in decision-making, and a lack of accountability within the ministry.
-These issues were highlighted by the delayed and contested appointment of Md.
-Sufiur Rahman as Special Assistant to the Chief Advisor with executive authority, raising concerns about the Foreign Advisor's role and reflecting broader dysfunction.
-The ministry's reduced influence has been further underscored by the growing prominence of Khalilur Rahman—now National Security Advisor—who has led key international engagements as several foreign governments and organisations increasingly bypass the ministry in favor of direct coordination with the Chief Adviser's Office.
+These issues were highlighted by the delayed and contested appointment of Mohammad Sufiur Rahman as Special Assistant to the Chief Adviser with executive authority, raising concerns about the Foreign Advisor's role and reflecting broader dysfunction.
+The ministry's reduced influence has been further underscored by the growing prominence of Khalilur Rahman as National Security Adviser who has led key international engagements as several foreign governments and organisations increasingly bypass the ministry in favor of direct coordination with the Chief Adviser's Office.

 In July 2025, the executive director of Transparency International Bangladesh, Iftekharuzzaman, called for the government to "disclose a breakdown of spending by each commission.
 This would ensure greater transparency and accountability", regarding the finances of the 11 reform commissions.